deckhouse/virtualization/docs/USER_GUIDE.md

 The selection works as follows:

-- A new machine starts at 10% or the nearest value allowed by the sizing policy, because a machine with no consumption history counts as idle.
+- A machine created with the `Auto` value starts at 10% or the nearest value allowed by the sizing policy, because a machine with no consumption history counts as idle.
+- A machine moved to `Auto` from a fixed percentage keeps its current share and waits there for the first recommendation, so the switch doesn't reduce the guaranteed share.
+If the current share isn't one of the steps, the nearest step above it applies, and only the 100% share is replaced with the nearest step below, because 100% is never selected automatically.
 - The fraction changes in steps.
 If the class sizing policy defines a `coreFractions` list, its values become the steps, otherwise 5%, 10%, 15%, 20%, 30%, 40%, 50%, 60%, 70%, 80%, 90%, and 99% are used.
 - The 100% value is never selected automatically, because at that value the CPU requests equal the limits, and such a machine can't be changed without a restart.
 If 100% is listed in `coreFractions`, it simply isn't used, and the ceiling becomes the next value down, while without a sizing policy the ceiling is 99%.
 - For the same reason, the sizing policy has to leave at least two values to choose from.
 A policy that allows only 50%, or 50% and 100%, would pin the machine at 50% forever, so such a combination is rejected and you have to set the fraction explicitly.